MicrosoftDocs/azure-docs/articles/redis-cache/cache-how-to-premium-persistence.md

 Click **OK** to save the persistence configuration.

-After the cache is created, the first backup is initiated once the backup frequency interval elapses.
+The next backup (or first backup for new caches) is initiated once the backup frequency interval elapses.